SqixCo/SQIXAutoclicker/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0
-© 2025 Sandipan Ghosh – SQIX | support@sqix.com
+© 2025 Sandipan Ghosh – SQIX™  | support@SQIX.com
 See the [LICENSE.txt](https://github.com/SqixCo/Autoclicker/blob/main/LICENSE) file for details.

-## SQIX Autoclicker
+## SQIX™  Autoclicker
 =======

-SQIX Autoclicker is a lightweight, open-source desktop tool designed to simulate mouse clicks automatically at customizable intervals.
+SQIX™  Autoclicker is a lightweight, open-source desktop tool designed to simulate mouse clicks automatically at customizable intervals.
 Built for productivity, automation, and usability, it helps users keep their desktops active and handle repetitive clicking tasks effortlessly.

 ## Core Functionality